With apologies to Fiddler on the Roof’s Tevye, the traditional ways can only deliver so much.

 Geolocation

 Where people go is valuable information.
 More specifically, the GPS data their phones ping across cellular networks, revealing broader consumer movement trends, is valuable info.
-That became even more true during the pandemic: Geolocation data provider SafeGraph saw near-record earnings and a spike in interest from financial institutions last year, according to Insider.
+That became even more true when Geolocation data provider SafeGraph saw near-record earnings and a spike in interest from financial institutions in 2020.
 In the past, geolocation hasn’t been considered quite as beneficial as other sensor-based alt-data streams, like satellite imagery.
 But when formerly predictable traffic patterns are disrupted, Wall Street’s appetite for GPS seems to expand.

 Jet Tracking